List of American Gladiators events: Earthquake

 In Earthquake, a contender and Gladiator attempt to throw each other off of a moving twelve-foot circular platform above the arena floor and either onto crash mats (2008 season one and 2025 season one) or into water (2008 season two).
 In order to win the event, one has to have their opponent be completely removed from the platform and not be hanging onto anything supporting it.

 The contender receives ten points for throwing the Gladiator off the platform and five for lasting the entire thirty seconds.

-The event will return for the Prime Video revival.
+This game was not played in Season 1 of the Prime Video revival, but as two seasons were initially recorded, it will be played in Season 2.